Like anything else powered by software and perpetually tethered to the internet, connected cars are susceptible to cyberattacks.

 With the help of electronic accessories and software techniques, a determined hacker can intercept or block your key fob signal, infiltrate your car’s software and even remotely control your vehicle.

 So, is your connected car hackable?
-Here are the top threats you need to watch out for, presented by our sponsor, CarShield.
+Here are the top threats you must watch out for, presented by our sponsor, CarShield.

 Compromised car apps